aureliusm/kinnovis-api-structure/README.md

 Below is the JSON structure for API endpoint that will serve the Frontend (FE) to be able to load correct component with correct data and translations.

-- `status` let's the FE know if all went fine and data is good
+- `status` let's the FE know if all went fine and data is good (Success or Error)
 - `locale` let's the FE know what locale was used to generate the response
 - `data` holds an array of fields.
 Each field has a `type` which let's the FE know which component to load.
 It also holds a `label` which is translated according to the requested locale.
 Depending on the type, filters also provide `options` for the FE to be able to load the component.
 Options have a `value` and a `label` which can also be translated on the BE.

 ```
 {
-    "status": "OK",
+    "status": "Success",
     "locale": "en",
     "data": {
         "search": {